littlehorse-enterprises/lh-quickstart-go/README.md

 To run a LittleHorse Server locally in one command, you can run:

 ```
-docker run --name littlehorse -d -p 2023:2023 -p 8080:8080 ghcr.io/littlehorse-enterprises/littlehorse/lh-standalone:0.7.2
+docker run --name littlehorse -d -p 2023:2023 -p 8080:8080 ghcr.io/littlehorse-enterprises/littlehorse/lh-standalone:0.9.0
 ```

 Using the local LittleHorse Server takes about 15-25 seconds to start up, but it does not require any further configuration.
+Please note that the `lh-standalone` docker image requires at least 1.5GB of memory to function properly.
+This is because it runs kafka, the LH Server, and the LH Dashboard (2 JVM's and a NextJS app) all in one container.

 ## Verifying Setup

 At this point, whether you are using a local Docker deployment or a private LH Cloud Sandbox, you should be able to contact the LH Server:

 ```
--> lhctl version
+->lhctl version
-lhctl version: 0.7.2
+lhctl version: 0.9.0
-Server version: 0.7.2
+Server version: 0.9.0
 ```

 **You should also be able to see the dashboard** at `https://localhost:8080`.
 It should be empty, but we will put some data in there soon when we run the workflow!

-If you _can't_ get the above to work, please let us know at `info@littlehorse.io`.
-We will create a community slack for support soon.
+If you _can't_ get the above to work, please let us know on our [Community Slack Workspace](https://launchpass.com/littlehorsecommunity).
+We'll be happy to help.

 # Running the Example